lethain/staff-eng/src/markdown/guides/engineering-strategy.md

 Working on strategy, it’s easy to be paralyzed by the inherently vast ambiguity we work in, but you’ve just got to dive in and start writing.
 Waiting for missing information doesn’t work: every missing document is missing for a good reason.
 Those documents you’re waiting on will be your Sisyphean boulder, never letting you make forward progress.
 Rest assured that whatever you write will need to change, and if you write something particularly bad, you’ll quickly realize the need to change it.
 Where you are now is always the best place to start.

 If there are additional materials that would help you, add them to a list.
 If there are folks who you think are likely to disagree, add them to a list too.
 If you don’t feel comfortable speaking for the entire engineering organization, then speak from the perspective of your team.
 If your ideas aren’t perfect, then frame them as an attempt to provoke discussion.
 If you look for reasons not to get started, you’ll always find them.

+On the other hand, sometimes folks try to write reality out of existence by not acknowledging existing decisions (say, a commitment staying profitable) or ignoring major constraints that genuinely do exist (say, a large Python monolith).
+That doesn't work either, you need to acknowledge what exists.
+Good strategy aligns with your  business, company and technical realities.

 Start wherever you are, and start now.

 ### Write the specifics